MRGiacalone/QGMLWY-LATAM/README.md

 ### Alternatively

-Open the qgmlwy.klc using the Microsoft's Keyboard Layout Creator to view/edit/adapt the layout.
+Open the qgmlwy.klc file using the Microsoft's Keyboard Layout Creator to view/edit/adapt the layout.
 The tool can be downloaded from Microsoft directly (https://www.microsoft.com/en-us/download/details.aspx?id=102134)

 ## Usage